badoo/phpcf/README.md

 phpcf
 =====

-Formatter was created in order to basically change the whitespace characters: line breaks, indentation, spaces around operators, etc. Thus, phpcf not replace any other similar utilities, such as the aforementioned PHP Code Sniffer and PHP Coding Standards Fixer (http://cs.sensiolabs.org) by Fabien Potentsera.
-It complements them, doing the "dirty work" for the correct placement of spaces and line breaks in the file.
-It is important to note that our utility allows for the formatting of the original file and change only those spaces that do not conform to the selected standard (unlike some other solutions that are first removed all whitespace tokens, and then start formatting).
+The formatter was created to basically only modify whitespaces, for example line feed, tabs, spaces, etc. It means that phpcf does not replace similar utilities like PHP Code Sniffer (phpcs) or PHP Coding Standards Fixer (http://cs.sensiolabs.org) by Fabien Potencier.
+The utility supplements others and does all the "dirty work" with whitespace characters.
+It is worth noting that our utility respects the initial file formatting and only changes whitespace characters that do not follow the chosen ruleset (some utilities remove all whitespace first and reconstruct file from scratch, which is not necessarily what people want).

-The utility is extensible and supports an arbitrary set of styles.
-It can be quite easy to define your formatting style that will implement a different standard, different from ours (coding standard in our company is very close to the PSR).
+Our utility is extensible and supports arbitrary style sets.
+You can define your own formatting style pretty easily to replace Badoo formatting standard that is a bit different from PSR.

+Below is a little usage example.
-Example (command "php apply <filename>" specified file formats, and "phpcf check <filename>" check formatting and returns a non-zero exit-code in case of unformatted fragments):
+ - "phpcf apply <filename>" formats the specified file
+ - "phpcf check <filename>" checks that formatting is correct and returns non-zero exit code when file is not formatted properly

 ```
 $ cat minifier.php